pubmob-com/pubmob/_offerings/amitaischleier-legacy-open-source-fridays.md

 next-available-sessions: ["2021-11-19T13:00Z","2021-11-26T13:00Z"]
 discounted: true
 prerequisites: []
 summary-blurb-80-words: "Two decades ago, a lone-genius project made the internet more secure and inspired a generation of programmers.
 Two years ago, it came back to life as a collaborative effort.
 This historically significant codebase needs plenty of mending and many new features, while also presenting some unusual constraints to focus our decision-making.
-Contribute to Open Source, enjoy the cumulative effect of your efforts, and gain new insights into your legacy code."
+Contribute to Open Source, enjoy the cumulative effect of your efforts, and gain new insights into your own legacy code."
 booking-link: "https://a.flexbooker.com/widget/75e809c1-6688-42cc-9fbf-77b001c15991?serviceIds=43065"
 active: true
 mob-tech: tmate